 Selection process and budget

 The Friends of Yukon Permanent Art Collection are a charitable, non-profit society.
-The society's jury makes a selection from all the eligible submissions.
-They ensure artworks in the collection are unique, high quality and relevant to Yukon and/or the legacy of Yukon artists.
+The society's acquisitions committee makes selections from all eligible submissions.
+They ensure works of art in the collection are unique, high quality and relevant to Yukon and/or the legacy of Yukon artists.

 The minimum annual budget for acquisitions is $30,000.
-New acquisitions are announced and exhibited each year after the jury process.
+New acquisitions are announced and exhibited each year after the selection process.

 Donate work to the collection

 For advice about donations, contact the art curator at firstname.lastname@example.org or phone: 867-667-5858.

 The Friends of Yukon Permanent Art Collection society reviews donations under the same process as the call for submissions.
 Donors may be eligible to receive a tax receipt in return for their donations.